 Once you’ve sent out your surveys and received responses, it’s time to analyze your data.
-Have a look at the eNPS scores you’ve received.
-You can organize these scores into three categories:
+Have a look at the eNPS scores you’ve received and organize them into the three categories: detractors, passives, and promoters.

 5. Calculate your eNPS

-Now that you’ve figured out the number of detractors, passives, and promoters you have at your company, it’s time to calculate your eNPS score.
-This single number is a quick way of understanding how your company is doing with employee engagement.
+Now that you’ve figured out the number of detractors, passives, and promoters you have at your company, it’s time to calculate your eNPS score to understand how your company is doing with employee engagement.

 eNPS = % of promoters minus % of detractors

 Let’s say your company has 50 employees.
 12 are promoters, 20 are passives, and 18 are detractors.
 Here, 24% of your employees are promoters, and 36% are detractors.
 By subtracting the percentage of detractors from the percentage of promoters, you get an eNPS score of -12.

 So what exactly does this score mean?
 A higher eNPS represents a better result, while a lower score represents a worse result.
 In the example above, the company with an eNPS score of -12 had a slightly higher percentage of detractors than promoters, meaning they still have some work to do on employee engagement. eNPS scores vary from -100 to 100, with 0 being a “neutral” score.